robots-make-art-too/EECS_1720/Content_by_Topic/docs_LECTURE_NOTES/PY_OOP.md

 class myRing(wedding): # Grandchild(Child)
 ```

-There are even more types of `inheritence`:
+There are even more types of `inheritance`:

-4. Hierarchical inheritence
+4. Hierarchical inheritance
-5. Hybrid inheritence
+5. Hybrid inheritance

 ... and we can define whether or not instances (`children`) inherit private variables (from `parent`)